 Making Cookies or Biscuits at Home

 The basic recipe for making shortbread cookies is very simple.
 All that's required is to mix butter, fine-grained sugar, and flour together to form a dough, cut the dough into biscuit shapes, and then bake the dough in an oven, as shown in the video above.
 If salted butter is used, adding more salt may not be necessary and may even spoil the taste.

 The cookie recipes in the videos above and below are quick and easy.
 They are great recipes for people who are new to making shortbread or for people who don't have much time for baking.
-They are also versatile recipes that allow the addition of tasty extras like dried fruit, spices, and essences.
+They are also versatile recipes that allow for the addition of tasty extras like dried fruit, spices, and essences.

-Since the characteristics of shortbread depend on its butter content, it's important to buy the most flavourful butter that you can find if you're making cookies at home.
+Since the characteristics of the biscuit depend on its butter content, it's important to buy the most flavourful butter that you can find if you're making cookies at home.
 I prefer to buy organic butter containing only natural ingredients and no added colour or salt.
-It's not something that I have in my kitchen all the time, but when I do buy butter I like it to be of high quality.
+It's not something that I have in my kitchen all the time, but when I do buy butter, I like it to be of high quality.

 Making Wedges or Petticoat Tails at Home

 Making petticoat tails may not be quite as simple as making small cookies because the tails are traditionally cut from a larger biscuit.
 Several factors can produce a disappointing product when a round for wedges or petticoat tails is baked.
 Some recommended precautions are described below.

 - Follow the instructions in the recipe carefully.

 - Treat the dough gently once it's formed.
 Pat it into the tart pan or another round container.

-- Don't fill the container completely so that the dough can spread as it bakes.
+- Don't fill the container completely.
+This ensures the dough can spread as it bakes.

 - Score the dough into pieces as though cutting a pie.
 "Scoring" means making shallow cuts in the dough so that it's easier to cut without disintegrating once it's baked.